 Tahini sauce is super easy to make and healthy, and there are many ways to use it.
 The perfect vegan sauce for falafel, salads, cut veggies, or eaten by the spoonful.
 I keep a jar in my fridge at all times!
+It takes minutes to make, and really anything tastes better with tahini.
 So if you’re looking to find out how to make tahini sauce from scratch, you’ve come to the right place.

 What Is Tahini Sauce?

 Tahini sauce is a creamy Middle Eastern condiment made of raw tahini (tahini paste), garlic, lemon juice, water, and salt.
 It is naturally gluten-free and vegan.
 Once you open a jar of tahini, you should refrigerate it!
 Opened tahini lasts for for about 2-3 months refrigerated.

 Runny tahini is key.
 This recipe works best with runny tahini that will easily mix with the other ingredients.
 Tahini brands vary widely in consistency, so look for one with a smooth, pourable texture.
 I like (affiliate links) Soom, Baron, and Seed+Mill.
 You can also find tahini paste at Mediterranean and Middle Eastern stores, Trader Joe’s, and some grocery stores, usually in the Kosher aisle.